skgandikota/tracing-pad/README.md

 Erase Tool: Implement an "eraser" function to remove parts of the drawing without clearing the entire slate.

 Tracing Path Guides: Programmatically show stroke order/direction on the guide character for better learning.

+Language Expansion: Expansion to include tracing guides for other languages, starting with English and Hindi.